MaximeKjaer/kjaer.io/_posts/2018-09-18-distributed-algorithms.md

 For a link to be considered a fair-loss link, we must respect the following three properties:

+- **FLL1.
+Fair loss**: If a correct process $p$ infinitely often sends a message $m$ to a correct process $q$, then $q$ delivers $m$ an infinite number of times.
+- **FLL2.
+No creation**: If a correct process $p$ sends a message $m$ a finite number of times to process $q$, then $m$ cannot be delivered an infinite number of times by $q$.
+- **FLL3.
+Finite duplication**: If some process $q$ delivers a message $m$ with sender $p$, then $m$ was previously sent to $q$ by process $p$.

+todo fll1 and fll2 names switched

+Let's try to get some intuition for what these properties mean:

-- **Fair loss**: if the sender sends infinitely many times, the receiver must deliver infinitely many times.
-This does not guarantee that all messages get through, but at least ensures that some messages get through.
+- FLL1 does not guarantee that all messages get through, but at least ensures that some messages get through.
-- **No creation**: every delivery must be the result of a send; no message must be created out of the blue.
+- FLL2 means that every delivery must be the result of a send; no message must be created out of the blue.
-- **Finite duplication**: a message can only be repeated by the link a finite number of times.
+- FLL3 means that message can only be repeated by the link a finite number of times.

+There's no real algorithm to implement here; we have only placed assumptions on the link itself.
+Still, let's take a look at the interface.

+{% highlight dapseudo linenos %}
+Module:
+    Name: FairLossLinks (flp2p)

+Events:
+    Request: <flp2pSend, dest, m>: requests to send message m to process dest
+    Indication: <flp2pDeliver, src, m>: delivers messages m sent by src

+Properties:
+    FLL1
+    FLL2
+    FLL3
+{% endhighlight %}

-#### Stubborn link
+#### Stubborn link (SL)
-A stubborn link is one that stubbornly delivers messages; that is, it ensures that the message is received, with no regard to performance.
+A stubborn link is one that stubbornly delivers messages; that is, it ensures that the message is received.
+Here, we'll disregard performance, and just keep sending the message.

+The properties that we look for in a stubborn link are:

+- **SL1.
+Stubborn delivery**: If a correct process $p$ sends a message $m$ once to a correct process $q$, then $q$ delivers $m$ an infinite number of times.
+- **SL2.
+No creation**: If some process $q$ delivers a message $m$ with sender $p$, then $m$ was previously sent to $q$ by $p$.

-A stubborn link can be implemented with a FLL as follows:
+A stubborn link can be implemented with a FLL as the following algorithm, which we could call "retransmit forever".
+We could probably make it more efficient with the use of timeouts, but since we're mainly concerned with correctness for now, we'll just keep it simple.

 {% highlight python linenos %}
-upon send(m):
+def send(m):
+    """
+    Keep sending the same message
+    over and over again on the FLL
+    """
     while True:
         FLL.send(m)

-upon FLL.deliver(m):
-  trigger deliver(m)
+# When the underlying FLL delivers, deliver to the layer above
+FLL.on_delivery(lambda m: deliver(m))
 {% endhighlight %}

-The above uses generic pseudocode, but the syntax we'll use in this course is as follows:
+The above is written in Python, but the syntax we'll use in this course is as follows:

-{% highlight python linenos %}
+{% highlight dapseudo linenos %}
+Implements:
-Implements: SubbornLinks (sp2p)
+    StubbornLinks (sp2p)
+Uses:
-Uses: FairLossLinks (flp2p)
+    FairLossLinks (flp2p)
+Events:
+    Request: <sp2pSend, dest, m>: requests to send message m to dest
+    Indication: <sp2pDeliver, src, m>: delivers message m sent by src
+Properties:
+    SL1
+    SL2

-upon event <sp2pSend, dest, m> do while True do:
+upon event <sp2pSend, dest, m> do:
+    while (true) do:
         trigger <flp2p, dest, m>;

-upon event <flp2pDeliver, src, m> do trigger <sp2pDeliver, src, m>;
+upon event <flp2pDeliver, src, m> do:
+    trigger <sp2pDeliver, src, m>;
 {% endhighlight %}

 Note that this piece of code is meant to sit between two abstraction levels; it is between the channel and the application.
 As such, it receives sends from the application and forwards them to the link, and receives delivers from the link and forwards them to the application.
 It must respect the interface of the underlying FLL, and as such, only specifies send and receive hooks.

+Note that a stubborn link will deliver the same message infinitely many times, according to SL1.
+Wanting to only deliver once will lead us to perfect links.

-#### Perfect link
+#### Perfect link  (PL)
 Here again, we respect the send/deliver interface.
 The properties are:

-- **Validity** or reliable delivery: if both peers are correct, then every message sent is eventually delivered
-- **No duplication**
-- **No creation**
+- **PL1.
+Reliable delivery**: If a correct process $p$ sends a message $m$ to a correct process $q$, then $q$ eventually delivers $m$
+- **PL2.
+No duplication**: No message is delivered by a process more than once
+- **PL3.
+No creation**: If some process $q$ delivers a message $m$ with sender $p$, then $m$ was previously sent to $q$ by $p$.

 This is the type of link that we usually use: TCP is a perfect link, although it also has more guarantees (notably on message ordering, which this definition of a perfect link does not have).
-TCP keeps retransmitting a message stubbornly, until it gets an acknowledgement, which means that it can stop transmitting.
-Acknowledgements aren't actually needed *in theory*, it would still work without them, but we would also completely flood the network, so acknowledgements are a practical consideration for performance; just note that the theorists don't care about them.
+TCP keeps retransmitting a message stubbornly, until it gets an acknowledgment, which means that it can stop transmitting.
+Acknowledgments aren't actually needed *in theory*, it would still work without them, but we would also completely flood the network, so acknowledgments are a practical consideration for performance; just note that the theorists don't care about them.

+Compared to the stubborn link, the perfect link algorithm could be called "eliminate duplicates".
+In addition to what the stubborn links do, it keeps track of messages that

-{% highlight python linenos %}
+{% highlight dapseudo linenos %}
+Implements:
-Implements: PerfectLinks (pp2p)
+    PerfectLinks (pp2p)
+Uses:
-Uses: StubbornLinks (sp2p)
+    StubbornLinks (sp2p)
+Events:
+    Request: <pp2pSend, dest, m>: requests to send message m to process q
+    Indication: <pp2pDeliver, src, m>: delivers message m sent by src
+Properties:
+    PL1
+    PL2
+    PL3

+upon event <pp2p, Init> do:
-upon event <Init> do delivered := Ø;
+    delivered := ∅;

-upon event <pp2pSend, dest, m> do trigger <sp2pSend, dest, m>;
+upon event <pp2pSend, dest, m> do:
+    trigger <sp2pSend, dest, m>;

-upon event <sp2pDeliver, src, m> do if m not in delivered then
+upon event <sp2pDeliver, src, m> do:
+    if m ∉ delivered:
+        delivered := delivered ∪ {m};
         trigger <pp2pDeliver, src, m>;
-    add m to delivered;
 {% endhighlight %}

+Throughout the course, we'll use perfect links as the underlying link (unless otherwise specified).

 ### Impossibility of consensus
 Suppose we'd like to compute prime numbers on a distributed system.
 Let *P* be the producer of prime numbers.
 Whenever it finds one, it notifies two servers, *S1* and *S2* about it.
 A client *C* may request the full list of known prime numbers from either server.